Mildly dissipative diffeomorphisms of the disk with zero entropy: Introduction

-\paragraph{l -- Other attracting domains.} One can wonder about the transition to chaos for dissipative diffeomormorphisms on others attracting domains as it is the case of the annulus.
+\paragraph{l -- Other attracting domains.} One can wonder about the transition to chaos for dissipative diffeomormorphisms on other attracting domains, such as the annulus.
 The transition to chaos is already much more complicated on the circle than on the interval (see \emph{e.g.,} \cite{FrTr} and references therein), as a result in particular of the non-triviality of the circle at the homotopy level.
 A prototype family that plays the role of the H\'enon maps for the circle, is an annulus version of the Arnold family.
 Results related to the transition to chaos in that context can be found in \cite{CKKP} and \cite{GY}.

-\paragraph{m -- Organization of the paper.} The next three sections present preliminary results: section~\ref{preliminaries} describes how fixed points may be rearranged inside finitely many fixed curves, and recalls the Lefschetz formula and a fixed point criterion due to Cartwright and Littlewood; in section \ref{s.quantitative} we revisit the notion of $\gamma-$dissipation introduced in \cite{CP} and we present a few results that allow to improve the lower bound on $\gamma$; in section \ref{ss.closing} we state a new closing lemma.
+\paragraph{m -- Organization of the paper.} The next three sections present preliminary results: Section~\ref{preliminaries} describes how fixed points may be rearranged inside finitely many fixed curves, recalls the Lefschetz formula and a fixed point criterion due to Cartwright and Littlewood; in Section \ref{s.quantitative} we revisit the notion of $\gamma-$dissipation introduced in \cite{CP} and we present a few results that allow to improve the lower bound on $\gamma$; in Section \ref{ss.closing} we state a new closing lemma.

 Section~\ref{no cycle section} proves that (under the hypothesis of zero entropy and mild dissipation) there is no cycle between periodic points.
-This is essential to show in section \ref{decoration section} that periodic points are organized in chains; also in that section we introduce the notions of decoration and stabilization that provides a hierarchical organization of the chains.
+This is essential to show in Section \ref{decoration section} that periodic points are organized in chains; also in that section we introduce the notions of decoration and stabilization that provides a hierarchical organization of the chains.
 Section~\ref{s.gms} discusses the notion of generalized Morse-Smale diffeomorphisms.

-In section \ref{ss.trapping} we prove that the accumulation set of an unstable branch of a fixed point is contained in an arbitrarily small attracting domain and in section \ref{ss.local renormalization} we conclude the proof of the local renormalization (theorem \ref{t.theoremA}).
-A global version of that theorem (theorem \ref{t.renormalize-prime}) is obtained in section \ref{s.renormalize}; this requires to first show that the periods of the stabilized points are bounded (this is proved in section \ref{ss.finitness}).
+In Section \ref{ss.trapping} we prove that the accumulation set of an unstable branch of a fixed point is contained in an arbitrarily small attracting domain and in Section \ref{ss.local renormalization} we conclude the proof of the local renormalization (Theorem \ref{t.theoremA}).
+A global version of that theorem (Theorem \ref{t.renormalize-prime}) is obtained in Section \ref{s.renormalize}; this requires to first show that the periods of the stabilized points are bounded (this is proved in Section \ref{ss.finitness}).